sunil908/EquityAI/README.md

 ![ADX_graph](graphs/only_adx.png)

-Below is the ADX graph of SBIN for the period from 2-APR-2018 to 29-MAR-2019 along with the high proce for the same day.
+Below is the ADX graph of SBIN for the period from 2-APR-2018 to 29-MAR-2019 along with the high price for the same day.

 ![ADX_&_High_graph](graphs/adx_high.png)